jaylenw/localstack.github.io/app/src/assets/terms.md

 ### Limitations on Use

-By using our Services, you agree on behalf of yourself and your API Key users, not to (i) modify, prepare derivative works of, reverse engineer, decompile, or publish our program code or Services; (ii) knowingly or negligently use our Services in a way that abuses or disrupts our networks, user accounts, or the Services; (iii) transmit through the Services any harassing, indecent, obscene, fraudulent, or unlawful material; (iv) market, or resell the Services to any third party; (v) use the Services in violation of applicable laws, or regulations; (vi) use the Services to send unauthorized advertising, or spam; (vii) harvest, collect, or gather user data without their consent; or (viii) transmit through the Services any material that may infringe the intellectual property, privacy, or other rights of third parties.
+By using our Services, you agree on behalf of yourself and your API Key users, not to (i) modify, prepare derivative works of, reverse engineer, decompile, disassemble or derive source code, underlying ideas, algorithms, structure or organizational form from the LocalStack program code or Services; (ii) knowingly or negligently use our Services in a way that abuses or disrupts our networks, user accounts, or the Services; (iii) transmit through the Services any harassing, indecent, obscene, fraudulent, or unlawful material; (iv) market, or resell the Services to any third party; (v) use the Services in violation of applicable laws, or regulations; (vi) use the Services to send unauthorized advertising, or spam; (vii) harvest, collect, or gather user data without their consent; or (viii) transmit through the Services any material that may infringe the intellectual property, privacy, or other rights of third parties.

 ### Changes to Services